Requirements for Completing the Master's Degree with Thesis

 - Conditions of admission, if any, are met.

 - CMS 398T completed, if desired (counts toward 9 hour minimum course load requirement and towards your 30 hours of course work.
-As of April, 2010, 398T no longer counts as a course outside your area of study).
-Recommended for Teaching Assistants.
+Required for all for Teaching Assistants.

 - In early Spring, the Supervising Professor, Thesis Reader, and a tentative area of thesis research are selected by the student, with consent of the faculty members.
 Only members of the Communication Studies Department Graduate Studies Committee (GSC) can serve on these committees.
 A student may petition the Graduate Dean to permit a non-member of the GSC to serve as her/his reader.
 The petition should be addressed to the Graduate Advisor, and must establish that the non-member has competencies that no member of the GSC has.
 A vita for the non-member must be attached to the petition.